Skip to main content

 CriterionWeightSignal

-Pipeline ownership20%Has built and optimized CI/CD pipelines.
-Knows their commit-to-prod time.
+Pipeline ownership20%Has built and optimized CI/CD.
+Knows commit-to-prod time.
+Has specific opinions on what to parallelize and cache.

-Security mindset10%IAM least-privilege, secret hygiene, awareness of common cloud misconfigurations.
+Security mindset10%IAM least-privilege instinct, secret hygiene, awareness of common cloud misconfigurations (public S3, overly permissive security groups, long-lived access keys).

 Red flags

-CV is a list of certifications with no project depth
+CV is mostly certifications (AWS SAA, CKA, Terraform Associate) with no project depth or incident stories

-Claims Kubernetes expertise but cannot debug a CrashLoopBackOff in 5 minutes
+Claims Kubernetes expertise but cannot debug a CrashLoopBackOff in a shared terminal exercise within five minutes

-Cannot name a specific incident or production debugging story
+Cannot name a specific production incident or debugging session even with 30 seconds of silence and a follow-up prompt

 Apply this rubric automatically with CVPRO